 - exposes the Licensor to liability prosecution for an offence or liability to a statutory penalty.

-In the event that access to the Licensed Material is discontinued in accordance with clause 5.3, the Licensor will endeavor to provide the Customer with prior written notice where it is reasonable and practicable in the Licensor’s opinion to do so.
+In the event that access to the Licensed Material is discontinued in accordance with clause 5.3, the Licensor will endeavour to provide the Customer with prior written notice where it is reasonable and practicable in the Licensor’s opinion to do so.

 5.5 Notice of Maintenance Requiring Downtime